kmhess/SoFiA-image-pipeline/README.md

 * In addition to overlaying HI contours on survey images available through `astroquery`, a user can request WISE images (`'WISE W#'` where `#` is the band number); false color images from `'decals'`, or `'panstarrs'`; or gray scale HST-ACS Mosaic images for sources within the COSMOS field with `'hst'`.
 The HST image size is currently hardcoded to 40 arcsec on a side.

 * Downloading survey images from `astroquery.SkyView` or other online sources is the greatest limiting factor in the speed of SIP.
 To avoid this, for catalogs with a high source density, you may consider downloading one large image to disk before running SIP.
-For this purpose, we have included `overview_fig.py`.
+For this purpose, we have included the command line tool `download_usr_fig`.
 For example:
 ```
-python3 src/download_usr_fig.py -h
+download_usr_fig -h
-python3 src/download_usr_fig.py -ra 174.465 -dec 21.9743 -i 0.5 -s 'Survey Name' -o my_image
+download_usr_fig -ra 174.465 -dec 21.9743 -i 0.5 -s 'Survey Name' -o my_image
 sofia_image_pipeline -c <path/to/catalog.xml> -ui <my_image_SurveyName.fits>
 ```